3-month-old-wake-windows

 If your baby has stayed awake too long, there are clear signs that indicate they need rest.
 A 3-month-old who is overtired may start rubbing their eyes, yawning, or become more fussy.
 Understanding these signs will help you avoid missing the right wake windows for 3-month-olds and prevent your baby from becoming overtired.
 Properly managing 3-month-old naps and wake windows ensures your baby stays content and rested.

-Recognizing the Right Time for Naps
+Recognising the Right Time for Naps

 Adjusting Wake Windows as Your Baby Grows